3 common mistakes in B2B product onboarding

 If your product team is going to invest in building onboarding, consider how you might design a system that allows a CSM to easily customize the steps or language for a specific customer account (and type of user).
 Ideally, this system would also give each CSM visibility into which actions have already been taken, or when progress has stalled, so the CS team can spend less time chasing after each customer, and more time in targeted consultations.
 The goal isn’t to bifurcate the two worlds, but rather give each side insight (and influence) into the other.

-3. Aligning the org around a unified experience
+3. Aligning the org around a unified onboarding experience

 Whenever the target customer segment changes, when the core use case changes, or when there are significant modifications to the product, onboarding should also adapt.
 The trouble is that most organizations don’t have a dedicated team that owns onboarding.
 It can be challenging for Product teams to own onboarding metrics when many actions are driven by CS interactions (see above).
 It can be equally challenging for CS teams to exclusively own onboarding metrics when the success of using a product has a lot to do with how easy that product is to use!